Exclusive: Kazakhstan to seek damages from Transneft for tainted oil loaded in Ust-Luga

 NUR-SULTAN/MOSCOW (Reuters) - Kazakh oil flowing via Russia to be loaded on tankers at the Baltic Sea port of Ust-Luga has been contaminated and Kazakhstan plans to seek compensation from Russian pipeline monopoly Transneft, a senior Kazakh energy official said.

+Russia’s oil export flows have been disrupted since April, when high levels of organic chloride were found in crude pumped via the Druzhba pipeline to Ust-Luga and other European countries.

-Six tankers with 598,000 tonnes of tainted oil were loaded at Ust-Luga, Deputy Energy and Mineral Resources Minister Aset Magaulov told Reuters.
+Six tankers with 598,000 tonnes of tainted oil were loaded at Ust-Luga, Kazakh Deputy Energy and Mineral Resources Minister Aset Magaulov told Reuters.

 “First, companies that sold the oil will talk to buyers about a discount, then ...
 (Kazakh pipeline operator) Kaztransoil will have separate talks with Transneft,” Magaulov said.